Central Bark logo

 Pros

-Initial franchise fees are refundable on failure (an uncommon policy-about 87% of franchises treat initial fees as non‑refundable), reducing your early financial downside if an opening fails.
+Initial franchise fees are refundable on failure (the absence of a non‑refundable fee is unusual - ~87% of franchises keep them), which reduces your financial downside if an opening doesn’t proceed.

 Cons